 How to Become an HVAC Technician

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be in big demand as equipment becomes more technologically advanced.
+Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be in big demand as equipment grows in complexity and functionality.

-Another key perk of working in HVAC is little to no student debt.
+Another advantage of a career in HVAC is little to no student debt.

 According to Midwest Technical Institute, signing up for classes at a technical or trade school typically costs around $15,000.
 A community college is usually around $5,000 per year.
-By comparison, the standard student debt for a bachelor’s degree is $25,921.
+With a more conventional education, the standard student debt for a bachelor’s degree is $25,921.

-As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Some jobs may require more time than others, so the number of calls you can go on may vary.
+As a technician, you’ll respond to different locations for repair, maintenance or installation work.
+Some jobs might take longer than others, so the number of calls on a given day could vary considerably.

-Do HVAC Careers Offer Good Salaries??
+Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

 • HVAC manager, $72,515 average salary